augelloantonio/buyit/README.md

 - *coverage* to measure the code coverage in testing
 - *django widget tweaks* to be able to personalize rendered forms
 - *django filter* to add filtering

+The full list of libraries used is present in requirements.txt file.

 ## Testing